House of David (commune)

-The House of David (formally The Israelite House of David) is a religious group founded in Benton Harbor, Michigan, in March 1903.
+The House of David (formally The Israelite House of David) is a Christian Israelite religious organization and commune founded in Benton Harbor, Michigan, in March 1903.
 It was co-founded by spouses Benjamin Purnell (1861–1927) and Mary Purnell (1862–1953).
-The Purnells claimed to be the successors to Joanna Southcott (1750–1814), an English woman who had built a following as a self-described religious prophetess.
-The community flourished in the 1910s, but declined and split in various factions in the 1920s, after Benjamin Purnell was accused of sexual immorality.
-Today, only a handful of members remain.
+The Purnells claimed to be the successors to Joanna Southcott (1750–1814), a self-proclaimed prophetess who attracted a sizeable following in England during the last decade of the eighteenth century.